 To encourage bucket filling, I made bucket filler forms that my students could use to fill each others’ buckets.
 They could put their form into a classmates’ pocket.
 Everyone got to check their buckets on Friday afternoon.
 I used this pocket chart last year, but I just taped the pockets to my cabinet doors.
 This year I’m going to place them in a more high traffic place, because it was easy to forget they were even there last year.

-I will share what I did wrong last year.
+I will share what I did wrong.
 I didn’t follow up with the idea enough or spend enough time modeling how to fill in a bucket filler form.
 I learned the hard way, because I discovered that my pockets turned into a really cool way to pass notes.
 I wish I have saved one of the notes I found, because it was hysterical!
 It was from a little boy to another little boy and was all about spying on the girls at recess.
-This year I am going to do a much better job!
+This year I am going to do a much better job of modeling and reinforcing the purpose of using the pockets for bucket filling!
+You can download the forms below here!